 - Voxelize part geometries and consider support structures via boundary conditions

 - Simulate the layer-by-layer build-up via the inherent strain method

 - Interpolate the voxel results onto the original CAD geometry

 We decided to focus on simulation speed and therefore the voxelization of the parts is fairly coarse.
 Our goal here is not to simulate the exact distortion of every configuration, but to determine which configuration qualitatively deforms the least.
 In only three minutes, we simulated the entire voxelized platform.

 The Magics Simulation Module was used to simulate and view the results.
 A function to selectively load the most relevant simulation data inside of Magics further enhanced the workflow to find the best-fit orientation.
 The image below shows three different part-support configurations (transparent) and the simulated deformations of the CMF implants after removal from the support structure.
 As you can see, the part-support configuration with the least deformation is the configuration in the middle.
 This one does not contain any red or yellow zones.

-To confirm the results from simulation, we performed a design-deviation comparison of the deformed parts with the original CAD geometry for both simulation and printed parts.
+To confirm the results from the simulation, we performed a design-deviation comparison of the deformed parts with the original CAD geometry for both the simulation and printed parts.
 As you can see below, the simulated and the printed designs show the same deviation patterns.
-The top configuration has the biggest geometrical deviation to the original CAD geometry and the middle one has the smallest deviation.
+The top configuration has the biggest geometrical deviation from the original CAD geometry and the middle one has the smallest deviation.